Last Updated on July 27, 2022

 Inside the gallery and museum, there are prints as well as original artwork not found anywhere else.
 In addition, the gallery also holds special items of Timberlake’s, from his personal decoy duck collection to the first furniture design award he won.

-Yadkin Valley Vineyards
+Yadkin Valley Wineries and Vineyards

 1000 Childress Vineyards Rd